-J. Dwelling-Two-Family
+J. Dwelling-Single-Unit Attached and Two-Family

-The following standards apply only to new construction.
-If a two-family dwelling is located within an H, NC or IH Overlay District, the following standards do not apply.
+The following standards apply only to new construction and conversions of single-family dwellings to single-unit attached or two-family dwellings.
+If a single-unit attached or two-family dwelling is located within a NC, H or IH Overlay District, additional design review will apply.

-- 1. On lots less than one acre in lot area, a dwelling must have a primary entrance from a façade facing the street or access easement, as applicable (see Articles 4.3.D and 10.1.H).
+- 1. On lots less than one acre in lot area, a dwelling must have a primary entrance from a façade facing the street.
 The front entry must be a dominant feature on the front elevation of a home and an integral part of the structure, using features such as porches, raised steps and stoops, and/or roof overhangs. - 2.
-Windows, entrances, porches, or other architectural features are required on all street-facing facades (or facades facing access easements, as applicable) to avoid the appearance of blank walls. - 3.
-A 15% minimum transparency requirement applies to all street-facing façades (or facades facing access easements, as applicable) and is calculated on the basis of the entire area of the façade. - 4.
+Windows, entrances, porches, or other architectural features are required on all street-facing facades to avoid the appearance of blank walls. - 3.
+A 15% minimum transparency requirement applies to all street-facing façades and is calculated on the basis of the entire area of the façade. - 4.
 Front-loaded attached garages are limited to 60% of the width of the front building façade line or 24 feet, whichever is greater.
 Garage width is measured as the width of a garage door; in the case of garages designed with multiple garage doors, the distance is measured between the edge of the outmost doors. - 5.
 Front-loaded attached garages must be set back a minimum of five feet from the front building façade line.
-This building façade line does not include architectural features, such as bay windows or porches.
+This building façade line does not include architectural features, such as bay windows or porches. - 6.
+Where operable alleys are present, the alley shall serve as the primary means of vehicular ingress and egress unless Engineering determines that special site circumstances or conditions prohibit alley access.

-DWELLING-TWO-FAMILY
+DWELLING-SINGLE-UNIT ATTACHED & TWO-FAMILY